-With Emotional Mastery, a person can get excited about feeling the pain!
+With Emotional Authenticity, a person can get excited about feeling the pain!
 Because when you face it head-on, you grow the most.
 So you start to look forward to uncovering new parts of yourself and conquering things you could never have before.
 You then create a new definition and relationship with pain – this is a massive part of the mindfulness movement, an understanding that you can allow pain to flow through you and let it go, rather than resisting and denying it.

 To continue avoiding pain is to aid in escalating addiction, health problems, illness, and diseases.
-So instead, learn Emotional Mastery and learn to navigate pain, remembering that going through the pain will teach you much more than hiding from it.
+So instead, learn Emotional Authenticity and learn to navigate pain, remembering that going through the pain will teach you much more than hiding from it.
 Once you’ve done this, you’ll no longer worry about pain, you’ll no longer avoid it, and your life will change for the better.

 Are you looking for more solutions?
 Pick the one that suits your needs best!